To use fritz2, you have to set up a Kotlin multiplatform-project. To do so you can either

 val fritz2Version = "1.0-SNAPSHOT" // set the newer snapshot version here

-If you find any problems with these snapshot-versions please open an issue.
+If you encounter any problems with these snapshot-versions, please open an issue.